primer/primer-layout/README.md

 > Primer’s layout includes basic page containers and a single-tiered, fraction-based grid system.
 That sounds more complicated than it really is though—it’s just containers, rows, and columns.

-This repository is a module of the full [primer-css][primer] repository.
+This repository is a module of the full [primer-css][primer-css] repository.

 ## Install